 Licking Heights High School is a wonderful school compared to others and I find it quite excellent although some parents need to spend more time with their kids to help them learn at home.

-Licking Heights High School is a public high school in Pataskala.
+Licking Heights High School is a public high school in New Albany.
 The principal of Licking Heights High School is Mr. Mark E. White, whose e-mail is firstname.lastname@example.org.
-662 students go to Licking Heights High School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-32% of the 662 students here are classified as "economically disadvantaged", and 39% are paying reduced lunch prices.
-The ratio of students to teachers at Licking Heights High School is 16:1.
+662 children attend Licking Heights High School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+32% of the 662 students here are classified as "economically disadvantaged", and 39% get reduced lunch prices.
+The student to teacher ratio at Licking Heights High School is 16:1.
 Southwest Licking Digital Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama